The National DPP → Additional Initiatives

 This section includes information and resources that can support and sustain the National Diabetes Prevention Program (National DPP) lifestyle change program.

-A key aspect of sustaining the National DPP lifestyle change program is generating stakeholder and community support.
-States should leverage existing resources in building this support, including state public health departments, diabetes prevention advisory groups or committees, local American Association of Diabetes Educators (AADE) groups, local American Diabetes Association offices, local and state-level business groups focused on health (e.g., state chambers of commerce, etc.), and other community or stakeholder groups.
+A key aspect of sustaining the National DPP lifestyle change program is generating partner and community support.
+States should leverage existing resources in building this support, including state health departments, diabetes prevention advisory groups or committees, local Association of Diabetes Care and Education Specialists (ADCES) (formerly American Association of Diabetes Educators (AADE)) groups, local American Diabetes Association (ADA) offices, local and state-level business groups focused on health (e.g., state chambers of commerce, etc.), and other partners.

 States and select organizations have received CDC Cooperative Agreement investments to support National DPP activities.
 Additional information on these activities is provided below.

-Funded 50 states and the District of Columbia in their efforts to prevent or delay development of type 2 diabetes in people at high risk and improve the health of people living with diabetes and prevent and manage cardiovascular disease
+Funded 50 states and the District of Columbia in their efforts to prevent or delay the development of type 2 diabetes in people at high risk and improve the health of people living with diabetes and prevent and manage cardiovascular disease.

 Funded 22 state health departments, five large city and county health departments, and two groups of city and county health departments (total 29 awards) to develop new approaches to increase the reach and effectiveness of evidence-based public health strategies, such as the National DPP lifestyle change program, in populations and communities with a high burden of diabetes.